 I ran across the street to Javor Croatian Club, where The Garment District’s paisley psych was beginning to flutter, and beckoned my cousin’s new husband outside.

-In the parking lot we exchanged my bright red and yellow “Barrel & Flow” tee for his snug, suitably professional, short-sleeve green-striped button-down.
+We swapped my bright red and yellow “Barrel & Flow” tee for his snug, suitably professional, short-sleeve green-striped button-down.
 I phoned regrets to my date as I hurried to my car and then north to the Butler Farm Show fairgrounds beyond, to chronicle the devastation wrought by the latest touchdown of this ever-churning maelstrom of American violence.

 I was in business.